 Develop a Business Plan

 A business plan is the first step to starting a successful business.
 Though not a requirement to obtain the Business License, a business plan will help you evaluate your idea, estimate costs, and determine the strengths and weaknesses of your proposal.
 If you need help creating a business plan, the UC Merced Small Business Development Center (SBDC) is a great resource and can help!
-Register for their free services by heading over to their website by clicking on the button below.
+Register for their free services on their website by clicking on the button below.

 Location, Location, Location